- Campus Life

 SUNY Plattsburgh is a residential institution of approximately 5,400 undergraduates and 700 graduates.
 The university is located in a town that is positioned on the banks of Lake Champlain.
 Plattsburgh also is located at the edge of the Adirondack Mountains and is one hour from America's winter playground, Lake Placid, site of two winter Olympics.
 The university's proximity to Canada, especially to cosmopolitan Montreal, adds a distinct international component with access to a variety of arts and entertainment.
 These geographic advantages augment Plattsburgh's welcoming and supportive campus community.

-It is the policy of the Department of Communication Disorders and Sciences that all students, staff and participants in our clinical services are to be treated in a non-discriminatory manner without regard to race, creed, color, sex, age, national origin, sexual orientation, participation restriction, or status as a parent.
+It is the policy of the Department of Communication Sciences and Disorders that all students, staff and participants in our clinical services are to be treated in a non-discriminatory manner without regard to race, creed, color, sex, age, national origin, sexual orientation, participation restriction, or status as a parent.

-If you would like more information about communication disorders and sciences at SUNY Plattsburgh please contact:
+If you would like more information about communication sciences and disorders at SUNY Plattsburgh please contact:

 Raymond Domenico, Chair